Kitware/pan3d/docs/README.md

 ## Installation

+**Recommended**: To install all requirements, including optional packages:

+    pip install pan3d[all]

-To install requirements for the DatasetBuilder class only:
+To install requirements for the Pan3D DatasetBuilder class only:

     pip install pan3d

-To install requirements for the DatasetViewer user interface:
+To install requirements for the GeoTrame user interface:

-    pip install pan3d[viewer]
+    pip install pan3d[geotrame]

 **Optional**: to install requirements for Pangeo and ESGF catalogs, respectively: